Hall's conjecture

 for which compatibility with Hall's conjecture would require C to be less than .0214 ≈ 1/50, so roughly 10 times smaller than the original choice of 1/5 that Hall suggested.

 The weak form of Hall's conjecture would follow from the ABC conjecture.
-A generalization to other perfect powers is Pillai's conjecture.
+A generalization to other perfect powers is Pillai's conjecture, though it is also known that Pillai's conjecture would be true if Hall's conjecture held for any specific 0 < ε < 1/2.